 - testing and/or implementation of innovative practices in the field of education;

-- activities that facilitate the recognition and validation of knowledge, skills and competences acquired through formal, non-formal and informal learning;
+- activities that facilitate the recognition and validation of knowledge, skills, and competencies acquired through formal, non-formal, and informal learning;

 - activities of cooperation between regional authorities to promote the development of education;

 - activities that support learners with disabilities/special needs to complete education cycles and facilitate their transition into the labor market, thus combating segregation and discrimination in education for marginalized communities;

 - activities to better prepare and deploy the education and training of professionals for equity, diversity, and inclusion challenges in the learning environment;

 - activities to promote the integration of refugees, asylum seekers, and newly arrived migrants and raise awareness about the refugee crisis in Europe;